MichaelSheveland/ai-case-study/README.md

 ## Results

-* What has been the business impact of this company so far?
+* Business impact: The buiness has seen revenue of $9.92 billion world wide in 2023.
+Further more there is a potential market cap of 73.34 billon dollars world wide ([stats](https://www.statista.com/statistics/339845/company-value-and-equity-funding-of-airbnb/))

-* What are some of the core metrics that companies in this field use to measure success?
-How is your company performing based on these metrics?
+* Core metrics: Airbnb leans on data to validate product ideas and this is seen with certain key KPI.
+Such as percentage of bookings completed, number of repeat bookings and average rating of listings.
+Based on these KPI airbnb is able to gain valuable insights into its performance.([Airbnb Metrics](https://finmodelslab.com/blogs/kpi-metrics/airbnb-marketplace-kpi-metrics))

 * How is your company performing relative to competitors in the same field?

 ## Recommendations